kylep/word-blocks/README.md

 ## To download the word list

-There are a bunch you can choose from;
+There are a bunch you can choose from

 ### DWYL List